agb32/cosmadoc/docs/source/modules.md

 software tool, please ask cosma-support, or view the code pages.

 The `module save` and `restore` commands are good ways of quickly swapping between favourite module environments.

+Old (retired) modules can be accessed by first using `module load old-modules`.
+However please note that these may or may not work.